The Superior Spider-Man: "Goblin Nation"

 The Goblin King lures the Superior Spider-Man to his hideout, revealing that he knows Otto is inhabiting Spider-Man's body.
 He offers Octavius a truce if Otto submits to him.
 Otto refuses.
 The Goblin King attacks and destroys his Spider-Base.
 Otto and Living Brain barely escape.
 The Goblin King goes after all of Parker's associates, but Mary Jane has been prepared with an evacuation plan, rescues May Parker, and warns everybody.
 Only Anna Maria is kidnapped.
 Monster/Carlie reveals that she is partially in control and offers herself as a test subject to create a cure for the Goblin Serum.
 The Goblin King destroys everything Otto created/saved to build his new legacy: his childhood home, the research center where he created his arms, the "BoneYard" where all his paraphernalia is held, the soda factory where he did his first heroic act, and the HEART Clinic.
 To make things worse, Jameson releases an army of Spider-Slayers built by Alchemax, but they are hacked by the Goblin King.
 Spider-Man 2099 comes to help, but Otto abandons him to save Anna Maria.
 After hesitating about whether to save a young girl, Amy Chen (whom Otto had helped via brain surgery), or go after the Goblin King, Otto realizes that saving Anna Maria is beyond him, and allows Peter to take back control of his body.
 Parker helps O'Hara and cures Menace with the anti-Goblin serum.
 During his fight with the Goblin King, he loses the last serum, before removing the Goblin King's mask, revealing him to be Alchemax's associate Mason Banks.
-However, he confirms he is indeed Norman Osborn, having undergone plastic surgery to move undetected, allowing him to build the Goblin Nation, hijack Octavius' security network, and secretly having secured Alchemax to be inherited by his grandson.
+However, he confirms he is indeed Norman Osborn, having undergone plastic surgery to move undetected, allowing him to build the Goblin Nation, hijack Octavius' security network, and secretly having secured Alchemax to be inherited by his grandson Normie Osborn.
 Without his mask, the spider-bots recognize Osborn as a threat and administer the goblin anti-serum.
 He escapes and vows revenge, proclaiming that "they'll never see [him] coming".
 Tiberius reobtains and intends to sell the Spider-Slayers on the black market.
 Jameson then resigns as mayor of NYC.